wmh137/ETMeS/README.md

 ## Acknowledge

-We are inspired by [labdrivers](https://github.com/masonlab/labdrivers), and grateful to the contributors.
+We are inspired by [labdrivers](https://github.com/masonlab/labdrivers), and grateful to its contributors.

 ## Final